mathworks/Simscape_Electrical_Support_Library/README.md

 for further instructions.
 This example also considers the performance advantage of using simplified diode models that fix forward voltage at 0V.

-examples/3.power_system contains power systems examplse that uses MATPOWER to run a load flow and then programmatically builds and simulates an EMT model.
+examples/3.power_system contains power systems examples that uses MATPOWER to run a load flow and then programmatically builds and simulates an EMT model.
 30-, 57- and 118-bus examples are provided.
 Navigate to the workflows directory and open a0_README.mlx for further instructions.
 MATPOWER is a MATLAB Community Toolbox available at the following link https://www.mathworks.com/matlabcentral/fileexchange/72085-matpower.

 examples/4.switch_fidelity contains a power electronic switch model fidelity example that describes 5 different